TBeijen/tbnl-hugo/content/post/2023-06-10-shifting-left-feature-deploys.md

 * If so, can we fully leverage database?
 Ideally, databases are used by a single (micro-)service.
 However, the landscape is not always ideal and other applications might be needed to write to the database, increasing our scope.
 * Do we need to have per-feature deployments of supporting services?
 * If not possible, for example when integrating with a SaaS, should we setup additional tenants (if possible)?
-* If not, and sharing a supporting service with other feature deploys, will our testing efforts interfere?
+* When sharing a supporting service with other feature deploys, will our testing efforts interfere?
 * Are there parts of our infrastructure we can not easily create duplicates for?
 * Are there services we integrate with that can not handle multiple domain names?
 Example: A consent platform using redirects.
 Can it be configured to accept a wildcard domain as valid return url?
 Alternatively, does it have an API to (un)register return urls?
-If not (so much for self-servicability) can we disable this integration?
+If not, can we disable this integration?[^footnote_self_servicability]

 Rule of thumb: Keep the scope as small as possible.
 It will probably be easier from a devops perspective and easier to reason about.